 It is important to remember that optimization of any one of these four performance parameters will be at the expense of the others, and therefore each purification step will be a compromise.

-To simplify the planning of your purification and selection of purification techniques, you can use the GE developed purification strategy Capture, intermediate Purification, and Polishing (CIPP).
+To simplify the planning of your purification and selection of purification techniques, you can use the Cytiva developed purification strategy Capture, intermediate Purification, and Polishing (CIPP).
 First let’s have a brief look at different steps often included in a purification scheme before summarizing the suitability of different techniques in each step of the strategy.

 The capture step